MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-event-types.md

  **Development considerations**

  An integration event can be changed to a business event later.
 At which time, it must adhere to the same implied contract and commitment as any business event.
 It can also simply be designed-in hook points for external add-ons.
+To learn about the syntax and example on how to use the IntegrationEvent type, see [IntegrationEvent Attribute](methods/devenv-integration-attribute.md).

 ##  <a name="SystemEvents"></a> Global events
  Global events are predefined system events that are automatically raised by Codeunit 1 **ApplicationManagement**.
 Codeunit 1 includes several global method triggers, such as CompanyOpen, CompanyClose, and GetSystemIndicator.
 For most of these global method triggers, there are one or two global events: a before and after event.
 For example, there is an OnBeforeCompanyOpen event and an OnAfterCompanyOpen event.
 The global events are defined as integration events by local methods in codeunit 1.